ray-project/ray/doc/source/rllib/rllib-training.rst

     objects, which have the advantage of being type safe, allowing users to set different config settings within meaningful sub-categories (e.g. ``my_config.training(lr=0.0003)``), and offer the ability to construct an Algorithm instance from these config objects (via their ``build()`` method).
-    So far, this is only supported for some Algorithm classes, such as :py:class:`~ray.rllib.algorithms.ppo.ppo.PPO`, but we are rolling this out right now across all RLlib.

 The following is a list of the common algorithm hyper-parameters: